About Non-Slip Mats, Treads & Appliques

 Why would cushioning matter when trying to determine how slip-resistant a bath mat is?
 If you think about it, the rigidity of a surface plays an important role in the ability to or not to get traction.
 Use this analogy, you're much more likely to slip and fall while walking on a hardwood floor than you are on a sandy beach, right?
 One reason why that's true is because when walking on the beach your foot will sink into the sand, whereas that's not possible on hardwood.
 The same relationship is true with bath mats.
 The cushioning provided by softer bath mats slightly absorbs the pattern of your feet while standing on it, giving you more grip than you would otherwise have while standing on a rigid mat or on the bare shower surface.
 Surfaces with more rigid properties have to compensate by using a more course, perhaps abrasive, surface pattern.

-See the Soft Touch Bath Mat for a uniquely cushioning, comfortably soft bath mat.
+See the Comfort Foam Bath Mat for a uniquely cushioning, comfortably soft bath mat.

 4 - Surface Pattern Design